TheXik/EventInventoryManager/README.md

 - Item Assignment to specific events
 - Tracking condition of the items
 - AI chatbot
-- Organize and optimize the loading order of items for truck packing
+- Organize and optimize the loading order of items for truck loading

 ## Technologies